 Nutritional Analyses per 100g Powder:

->

-> Oligofructose Enriched Inulin (from Chicory Roots, cultivated in Belgium)
+Oligofructose Enriched Inulin (from Chicory Roots)

->

-> Guaranteed pure and free from additives:
+Guaranteed pure and free from additives:

 Food supplements are not a substitute for a balanced, varied diet and a healthy lifestyle.
 The recommended daily dose should not be exceeded.
 Keep out of reach of children.
 The information provided is not intended as a substitute for advice from your physician or other health care professionals.
 It is not a statement on healing or a recommendation for self-medication.

 When it comes to your health, quality is most important.
 Therefore our Vitality Nutritionals products undergo state of the art independent laboratory analysis to verify label claims and to ensure that you get the highest quality nutrition supplements.